 French drains are constructed by digging a trench across the path of any possible subsurface water travel.
 Once the trench is dug, it is lined with a semi-permeable cloth and a perforated PVC pipe is placed in the bottom, next the trench is filled with 2” river rock and covered with soil once more.
 If a French drain is properly installed, you won’t even know it’s there!

 When migrating water hits the cloth-lined French drain, it passes through and quickly falls through the rocks until it reaches the perforated PVC pipe.
-The water then enters through holes along the side of the pipe and is carried away.
+The water then enters through holes along the side of the pipe and is carried away from the foundation.
 Once the water reaches the end of the drain, the perforated PVC is replaced with smooth PVC and discharged at a safe distance.

 Retaining walls are often used in areas where run-off water is causing soil erosion but may also be used to simply add aesthetic appeal to a home’s existing landscape.
 Perma-Pier Foundation Repair of Texas believes in providing our customers with reliable, lasting products and for this reason we exclusively offer interlocking stone walls, as other systems do not stand the test of time.